aerogear/datasync-voyager/examples/subscriptions/README.md

 ## Subscriptions

+## Prerequisites

+* Ensure the examples can be run by following the [Setting up Your Local Environment](../../doc/guides/local-development.md) guide.

+## Running the Example

 `subscriptions/index.js` is the simplest example of how to use the `@aerogear/voyager-subscriptions` module to set up subscriptions in a server.

 ```